WaterFutures/EPyT-Flow/docs/tut.quality.rst

 if not already set in the .inp file.
 This can be done by calling :func:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator.add_quality_source` of the :class:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator` instance.
-Besides the location (i.e. node ID), the source pattern together with is type and name must be specified as well.
+Besides the location (i.e. node ID), the source pattern together with is type and (name, optional) must be specified as well.
 Note that the pattern repeats automatically when the simulation duration is exceeding the pattern length.

 .. code-block:: python

     # ...

     # Adds a source pattern called "my-pattern" at node "1".
-    # The pattern alternates the chemical concentration leaving this node between 1.0 and 0.0.
+    # The pattern alternates the chemical concentration leaving this node between 1. and 0.
     sim.add_quality_source(node_id="1", pattern_id="my-pattern",
                             pattern=numpy.array([1., 0.]),
                             source_type=ToolkitConstants.EN_SETPOINT)